open-voice-interoperability/website/site/content/post/voice-trust-and-control.md

 Alexa, Google Assistant and other general-purpose voice assistants aren’t going anywhere.
 But while they build new consumer habits, brands and businesses should get ready to build upon them.
 Businesses and organizations must learn how to master the new medium and get ready to take control of their brand voice experience and related data.
 They also must understand the importance of building standards that would prevent today’s dominant tech players become AI oligopolies tomorrow.

 It is time for businesses to be included in the discussion and to design how we all want those systems to “talk” to us and to each other so we can trust them.
-It is time to join OVN and to design the standards that will regulate our future.
+It is time to join the Open Voice Network and to design the standards that will regulate our future.

 _Source: adapted extract from "Voice Assistant Revolution," foreword by Luc Julia (La révolution des assistants vocaux, January 2020, in French)—_[_available now_ ](https://www.amazon.com/r%C3%A9volution-assistants-vocaux-Comprendre-Communication/dp/2100805711/ref=sr_1_1?dchild=1&keywords=La+r%C3%A9volution+des+assistants+vocaux+%3A+Comprendre+les+enjeux+et+r%C3%A9ussir+ses+strat%C3%A9gies+marketing+%28Marketing%2FCommunication%29&qid=1614035461&sr=8-1)_on Amazon._